-- The advanced risk measurement methodology such as the Value-at-Risk (VaR) approach to calculate global exposure where: - (a) The sub-fund engages in complex investment strategies which represent more than a negligible part of the sub-funds' investment policy: - (b) The sub-fund has more than a negligible exposure to exotic financial derivative instruments; or - (c) The commitment approach doesn't adequately capture the market risk of the portfolio. - The commitment approach methodology to calculate the global exposure should be used in every other case.
+- The advanced risk measurement methodology such as the Value-at-Risk (VaR) approach to calculate global exposure where: - (a) The sub-fund engages in complex investment strategies which represent more than a negligible part of the subfunds' investment policy; - (b) The sub-fund has more than a negligible exposure to exotic financial derivative instruments; or - (c) The commitment approach doesn't adequately capture the market risk of the portfolio. - The sub-fund(s) under VaR are listed in point 4.2. - The commitment approach methodology to calculate the global exposure should be used in every other case.